 If you were to ask the average citizen regarding their perspective on corporate tax credits & incentives (C&I), I believe the overwhelming majority of answers would come back to Amazon HQ2 and the idea of “corporate welfare.”
 For anyone who is unfamiliar with HQ2 and corporate welfare, when Amazon began the planning for HQ2, it quite publicly propositioned all states to put forward competing C&I packages for the tech and retail giant’s second headquarters.
 This process resulted in many leading political and media voices criticizing the packages as corporate welfare.
 The backlash grew so loud that many proposed packages were withdrawn including the one that had been selected the winner by Amazon (the package would have seen the final HQ2 in New York.)
+This is why the employee retention credit represents the best in capitalism.

 Let me start here, C&I doesn’t represent “corporate welfare.”
 At its core, welfare requires recipients to maintain a certain level of need while C&I requires recipients to maintain a certain level of quantifiable achievement.
 But Tax Credits & Incentives are so complicated and misunderstood that a common refrain of “loopholes,” “corporate welfare,” and “not paying your fair share” has congealed into a weapon against what is, in reality, an incredible pro-social macro-economic tool (more on that in a moment.)